eove/orca/docs/hardware_tokens.md

-# Getting GPG to work with Yubikeys
+# Getting GPG to work with hardware tokens

 > [!Warning]
-> There are several families of PIN codes on the Yubikey.
+> There are several families of PIN codes on the hardware token.
 > OpenPGP PIN codes (default user PIN: 123456, default admin PIN: 12345678) are different from PIV PIN codes (PIN, PUK, MGM).
 > In this page, when we use admin/user PIN code, we thus refer to the OpenPGP ones.